The Homethorpe cluster of tower blocks on Hull’s Orchard Park Estate, a few seconds before noon on Sunday 14th July, 2002.

 Vernon acquired a concentration of tenants, many of them young, who were barely or inadequately prepared for accepting social responsibilities.
 The Council’s housing allocations policy must be regarded as a factor, but the reputation of Vernon House was perhaps sealed by the local media’s regular and unhelpful attachment of the adjective ‘notorious’ to the name whenever an incident was reported.

-A picture taken on the evening of Friday 27th July 2012.
-Only one retaining band this time, placed around the base.
+Picture taken on the evening of Friday 27th July 2012.
+A single retaining band this time, placed around the base.

 Sunday morning, and minutes away from the big bang.

 The official observers are in place.

 A job well done.
 In the distance, the Ashthorpe and – at extreme left of picture – Highcourt high-rise blocks await demolition at a later date.